-In conjunction with our subsidiary, AEGIS Certification Services Ltd (ACS), we offer a full range of third-party independent assessment and certification services:
+AEGIS Certification Services Ltd offers a full range of third-party independent assessment and certification services.
+These include:

-Our team has a wealth of experience in application of the legislative framework and in supporting clients to achieve safety approvals and authorisations for rail vehicles, infrastructure, plant and machinery.
-We apply a pragmatic approach whilst maintaining the necessary level of independence and impartiality.
+Our team has a wealth of experience in applying legislative requirements.
+We’re always on hand to support you in securing safety approvals and authorisations for rail vehicles, infrastructure, plant and machinery.
+We adopt a pragmatic approach whilst maintaining the necessary level of independence and impartiality.

-AEGIS has an extensive track record for undertaking Independent Safety Assessment (ISA) and providing a professional opinion on whether risks have been appropriately managed and controlled.
-The ISA process ideally starts at the outset of a project or product development, allowing any safety concerns to be raised at an early stage and addressed with minimal impact to the project.
+We have a proven track record in undertaking Independent Safety Assessment (ISA), having become one of the first Network Rail approved ISAs in 2002.
+We begin the ISA process at the start of a project or product development, allowing any safety concerns to be managed at an early stage and controlled with minimal impact.

 We adopt a risk-based approach to focus effort on the areas of greatest concern or uncertainty.
 The ISA typically comprises the formal assessment of a project’s safety deliverables (safety plan, hazard identification, risk assessment and safety case) and supported by safety audits.

-AEGIS has been undertaking ISA since becoming one of the first Network Rail approved ISAs in 2002.
-Example major projects have included LOTRAIN, software for Class 345?
-Crossrail trains, Class 378/379/387 Cat A Modifications and ATC Signalling for SSL.
+Example projects have included LOTRAIN, software for Class 345 Crossrail trains, Class 378/379/387 Cat A Modifications and ATC Signalling for SSL.

 Example projects include TfW new and cascaded fleet introduction, Merseyrail Class 777 introduction, Heathrow Express ETCS upgrade and introduction, Class 345 Crossrail trains, C44 Rail Grinders, Class 465 Regen, Channel Tunnel ElecLink, Amey Level Crossing product development and SSL ATC signalling.

-AEGIS is appointed by the DfT as a Notified Body (NoBo) against the rail interoperability Directive 2008/57/EC, and we are able to undertake certification against all of the structural and transverse Technical Specifications for Interoperability (TSIs) , including Rolling Stock (LOC & PAS), Control-Command and Signalling (CCS), Energy (ENE), Infrastructure (INF), Noise, Persons with Reduced Mobility (PRM) and Safety in Railway Tunnels (SRT).
+AEGIS has been appointed by the DfT as an Approved Body (ApBo) against the Railways (Interoperability)(Amendment )(EU Exit) regulations 2019 and amendments.
+We are able to undertake certification against all of the structural and transverse National Technical Specification Notices (NTSNs) , including Rolling Stock (LOC & PAS), Control-Command and Signalling (CCS), Energy (ENE), Infrastructure (INF), Noise, Persons with Reduced Mobility (PRM) and Safety in Railway Tunnels (SRT).

 We offer certification of new and modified vehicles and infrastructure, including interoperability constituents.
 Our team has considerable experience of different project types and can offer guidance on the compliance demonstration process, selection of the conformity assessment modules and construction of the Technical File.

-In addition to being a Notified Body, AEGIS is also appointed by the DfT as a Designated Body (DeBo) to assess conformity against the Notified National Technical Rules (NNTRs).
+In addition to being an Approved Body, AEGIS is also appointed by the DfT as a Designated Body (DeBo) to assess conformity against the National Technical Rules (NTRs).

 Our BS EN ISO/IEC 17065:2012 accreditation covers undertaking independent verification activities under RIS-2700-RST (Rail Industry Standard for Verification of Conformity of Engineering Change to Rail Vehicles).
-This replaces the superseded Vehicle Acceptance Body role, and involves the verification of the design and construction (including maintenance arrangements) against the agreed list of applicable requirements (which may include RGS, RIS, EN and specific customer requirements).
+This replaces the superseded Vehicle Acceptance Body role and involves the verification of the design and construction (including maintenance arrangements) against the agreed list of applicable requirements (which may include RGS, RIS, EN and specific customer requirements).

 The scope of our accreditation to BS EN ISO/IEC 17065:2012 also includes the ability to undertake Plant Assessment Body (PAB) reviews in accordance with RIS-1710-PLT (Rail Industry Standard for Engineering Certification of Railborne Plant).
 Our team offers assessment and certification of On-track Machines (OTM) and On-track Plant (OTP).

-The PAB team at AEGIS have previously undertaken work with a number of manufacturers and engineering companies including; Allan J Hargreaves Plant Engineers Ltd, Fitzgerald Plant Services Ltd, Rail Products UK Ltd and SRS SRS Sjölanders AB.
+Example projects include a wide range of manufacturers and engineering companies including Allan J Hargreaves Plant Engineers Ltd, Fitzgerald Plant Services Ltd, Rexquote, Rail Products UK Ltd and SRS Sjölanders AB.